uselesstechjunks/leetcode/docs/source/stat.rst

 Types of Inference
 =========================

 #.
-Point Estimation: An inferred single *best* estimate (i.e. a point) for the fixed, unknown qualtity of interest within the model.
+Point Estimation: A single *best* estimate (i.e. a point) for the fixed, unknown qualtity of interest within the model.
 This estimate for a fixed, unknown quantity of interest, :math:`\theta`, is expressed as a function of the data

     .. math::
         \hat{\theta_n}=g(X_1,\cdots,X_n)